pnpetrou/BestStore-MVC---FlowerShop/README.md

 - A confirmation dialog asks “Are you sure?”
 - Click OK to delete the flower, or Cancel to keep it.

+  - **Flower Management**
+  - View all flowers in the store
+  - Add new flowers to the inventory
+  - Edit existing flower details
+  - Delete flowers from the inventory
+  - View detailed information about each flower

 ## Run the app